kedro-org/kedro/docs/source/03_tutorial/03_set_up_data.md

 from kedro.io import AbstractDataSet

-class ExcelLocalDataSet(AbstractDataSet):
+class ExcelDataSet(AbstractDataSet):
-    """``ExcelLocalDataSet`` loads and saves data to a local Excel file.
+    """``ExcelDataSet`` loads and saves data to a local Excel file.
 The underlying functionality is supported by pandas, so it supports all allowed pandas options for loading and saving Excel files.